What am I seeing?

-- Operating system experiences slowness or freezing.
+- If the operating system experiences slowness or freezing

 |Caution ||Always back up your software before you run a low-level format or secure erase.|